-I decided that the day was too gorgeous to be spoiled by the fact I had no friends on that gorgeous, pre-spring Saturday.
-I slipped on my Sikes, picked a direction, and just started walking.
+I decided that the day was too gorgeous to be spoiled by the fact I had no friends on that pre-spring Saturday.
+I slipped on my Sikes, picked a direction at random, and just started walking.
 For as much as I hated Middle River, it was beautiful.
 There were huge, wooded expanses and lush greenery everywhere.
 I found a creek and followed it.

 I walked for what seemed miles, but I’m sure was far less, until I ran into someone I thought I recognized, a girl.
 “Freddy?” she called out to me with a smile.
 It was Kim from class at my new school, Stemmers Run Junior High.
 I didn’t know her well.
 A taller, thin wisp of girl who wore turquoise tortoise shell glasses.
 She had seemed shy, not exactly the girl I typically hung out with.
 But she was a friendly face, something I was desperate for.
 She invited me into her home, and I welcomed it.

 She got me something to drink, and we went into her perfectly manicured back yard and talked a bit, about what I don’t completely remember.But I do remember that she was the first person to show an interest in who I was rather than what I was.

 I’m sure I went on and on about Jersey, about all the friends I didn’t get a chance to say goodbye to, about my now dashed dream of studying acting at the New York School of Performing Arts—the so-called Fame school.
 Eventually, Kim asked me if I wanted to listen to some music.